 Publicity information for event organisers

-In this session, delegates will explore these issues by looking at the seamless overlap between the nine assessment objectives set by Ofqual for the GCSE English examination and the core skills of the expert/independent learner.
-In other words, when staff plan expert learning skill outcomes in their lessons they will not only be proactively developing learners’ independent learning skills, but also embedding effectively all nine of the GCSE English assessment objectives.
+In this session, delegates will explore both of these issues by looking at the seamless overlap between the nine GCSE English assessment objectives set by Ofqual and the core skills of the expert/ independent learner.
+In other words, when staff plan expert learning skill outcomes in their lessons they will not only be proactively developing learners’ independent learning skills, they will also be embedding effectively all nine of the GCSE English assessment objectives.

-So by thoroughly embedding the development of all learners’ expert learning skills, providers not only improve their GCSE English pass rates, but also the high-grade and high value-added rates of all.
-Being a significant win for learners and an easy win for teachers, this strategy is a must for any education provider wanting to avoid an Ofsted nightmare.
+But this strategy is not simply about GCSE resits, it is about the continual development of all learners’ literacy skills.
+Just imagine the qualification with a different title such as: ‘Level 3 Expert Learning Skills’.
+The rewards for all can be substantial, improving the high-grade and high value-added rates of main qualifications.
+Being a significant win for learners, and an easy win for teachers, this strategy is a must for any education provider wanting to avoid an Ofsted nightmare.

 Information for potential delegates